Robust Spectral Watermark for Synthetic Tabular Data: Additional Results and Analysis

 To support this claim empirically, we include an ablation study comparing \textsc{Tab-Drw} with and without YJT.
 As shown in the Table~\ref{tab:YJT}, the YJT consistently yields a better trade-off between fidelity and watermark detectability, confirming its importance in our design.

-\paragraph{Gray code selection.} We provide additional experimental results using a 1-Gray code and compare it to our adopted variant of 2-Gray code.
-Specifically, we modify lines 7 and 9 in Algorithm~\ref{alg:2} as follows: We change line 7 to ``\textbf{for} $j \leftarrow 1$ \textbf{to} $m$ \textbf{do}'' and line 9 to ``Append $1$ to $\mathbf{S}$ if $k \% 4 = 0$ or $3$; otherwise append $0$''.
+{ \paragraph{Gray code selection.} We provide additional experimental results using a 1-Gray code and compare it to our adopted variant of 2-Gray code.
+Specifically, we modify lines 7 and 9 in Algorithm~\ref{alg:2} as follows: We change line 7 to ``\textbf{for} $j \leftarrow 1$ \textbf{to} $m$ \textbf{do}'' and line 9 to ``Append $1$ to $\mathbf{S}$ if $k \% 4 = 0$ or $3$, otherwise append $0$''.
 We set the attack strengths for robustness evaluation the same as the strengthened version adopted in Appendix~\ref{app:add_robust}.

 From the results, we observe that using a 1-Gray code for bit generation yields a slight improvement in data fidelity, as it more closely mimics an ideal bit sampled from a Bernoulli distribution.
 However, its detectability and robustness decrease on several datasets, especially those dominated by continuous variables such as \textbf{Magic} and \textbf{Drybean}.
-We attribute this to the finer-grained rank-bin partition induced by the 1-Gray code and to the greater instability of the sum-based score for continuous features under perturbations, which makes cross-bin rank shifts more likely to happen.
+We attribute this to the finer-grained rank-bin partition induced by the 1-Gray code and to the greater instability of the sum-based score for continuous features under perturbations, which makes cross-bin rank shifts more likely to happen. }

-\paragraph{Column selection for watermarking.} In the main paper, our empirical evaluation focuses on numerical columns (including mixed continuous and discrete types) to enable a fair comparison with the other post-editing watermarking methods, GLW and TabularMark, which both suffer substantial fidelity degradation when applied to all columns.
+{ \paragraph{Column selection for watermarking.} In the main paper, our empirical evaluation focuses on numerical columns (including mixed continuous and discrete types) to enable a fair comparison with the other post-editing watermarking methods, GLW and TabularMark, which both suffer substantial fidelity degradation when applied to all columns.
 Here we also report results obtained by applying \textsc{Tab-Drw} to all columns, showing how different selection strategies influence the tradeoff between fidelity and detectability.
 In general, using more columns for watermarking improves robustness (Theorem~\ref{thm:robustness} shows that the lower bound of the Z-score scales with the number of selected columns), while incurring slightly higher distortion.

-The results in Table~\ref{tab:col_selection} show that watermarking more columns improves detectability while reducing fidelity, consistent with our theoretical analysis.
+The results in Table~\ref{tab:col_selection} show that watermarking more columns improves detectability while reducing fidelity, consistent with our theoretical analysis. }

 \paragraph{Impact of rounding and clipping on watermark detectability.} Since the outputs of the inverse DFT and YJT are real-valued, rounding and clipping are necessary for discrete features to preserve semantic validity.
 However, these operations may also perturb the sign-bit alignment in the frequency domain, potentially weakening the watermark signal.
 Fortunately, the sign-bit alignment of \textsc{Tab-Drw} is highly insensitive to such mild nonlinear perturbations.
 In addition, because our method preserves fidelity well under appropriate choices of $(\gamma,\delta)$, clipping occurs only rarely and rounding magnitudes remain minimal.